"How To Apply Graphics" - Lift and Lay Method

 Remove Liquid And Air:

 Remove as much air and liquid as possible, using your thumbs or a squeegee.
 Never use a squeegee directly on the graphic itself, or you could damage the clear laminate vinyl top of the graphic.
 Instead, use the slick side of the (left over) graphic liner backing for any squeegee process.
-When your project is complete let stand in warm sunshine (if possible, if not use heat gun or hair dryer, both on low setting).
+When your project is complete let stand in warm sunshine (if possible, if not use hair dryer or heat gun, both on low setting).

 The matching pin stripe kit that's included in some of the motorcycle graphics kits can be applied "dry".